Grace to you!

 I suppose it would mean that only the Jews would be saved.
 It would mean that those born in the Middle East would be included and others excluded.
 It would also mean that all who trace their family tree to Jesus or Mary or the apostles are assured of heaven.

-We read from the Gospel of Matthew 12:46-50 his response to a man who let him know his members family were outside waiting for him.
+We read from the Gospel of Matthew 12:46-50 his response to a man who let him know his family members were outside waiting for him.
 “Stretching out his hand toward his disciples,” Jesus said, “Here are my mother and my brethren!
 For whoever does the will of my Father in heaven is my brother, and sister, and mother” (Mt 12:49-50).

 I pray that God will give us the grace to look beyond biological affiliations and see one another as brethren.
+Amen.

 God love you.
 God bless you.